-Any scalp-related issue that you can think of can be combatted by the mighty witchy hazel.
+Any scalp-related issue that you can think of can be combated by the mighty witch hazel.
 The essential oils present in it nourish the scalp and get rid of dandruff.
 And that’s not all!
 Being a natural astringent, it also helps relieve any itchiness you may be experiencing on your scalp.

 23. Protects Your Pets From Odor And Bug Bites